-At least 20 million marijuana smokers, of whom over 100,000 were arrested last year, have as yet been unrepresented by any effective national organization advancing their inter-
+At least 20 million marijuana smokers, of whom over 100,000 were arrested last year, have as yet been unrepresented by any effective national organization advancing their interests and organization could be sets.

 AMORPHIA, the Cannabis Co-operative, has invented a unique non-profit funding mechanism to coordinate a massive national campaign for legalization of marijuana through the sale of "Acapulco Gold" cigarette papers.

-In addition to regular papers (Rice, Maiz, and Licorice), AMORPHIA is introducing America's first Cannabis Papers, made with pure hemp fiber -legal because non-psychoactive.
+In addition to regular papers (Rice, Maiz, and Licorice), AMORPHIA is introducing America's first Cannabis Papers, made with pure hemp fiber-legal because non-psychoactive.